mkon/rippling-cli/README.md

 ## Usage

 > **Disclaimer:** This tool persists access token readable on your disk, so it can run commands without authenticating every time.
-So it is not recommended to use it on public computers.
+Use it only on a machine that is always under your control.

 You can configure your user name to avoid future prompts:
 ```bash